Ossington

 Contrada is an intimate date-night spot offering shareable fare like hamachi crudo, burrata toast and elevated mains like crab-and-roe-stuffed anolini, or halibut alla vignarola with sorrel, fava beans, asparagus and mustard greens.

-Another must-visit is Bar Raval, a tapas bar with a wild Gaudi-esque aesthetic.
+Another must-visit is Bar Raval, a Spanish-style tapas bar with a wild Gaudi-esque aesthetic.
 Sip craft cocktails as you nosh on meat and seafood dishes, setting the stage for a delightful night of good food and conversation.

 Karyn Ruiz of Lilliput Hats is one of Canada’s finest milliners.
 Most famously, Ruiz’s intricate feather-trimmed designs were worn by Gord Downie during The Tragically Hip’s final tour.
 Drop by her atelier to find your own handmade Panama, beret or fascinator.